10 Critical Ketogenic Diet Tips

 I personally coach people to begin with 12-16 hour cleansing phases and 8-12 hour building phases.
 Over time, as your body adapts you may be able to move into a 4-6 hour building window with 18-20 hour cleansing phases each day.
 If you are able to do this effectively then it is easier to maintain ketosis.
 You will find this to be one of the extremely helpful ketogenic diet tips.

 During the fast, I recommend hydrating and consuming herbal teas and organic coffee with MCT oil, coconut oil and/or grass-fed butter.
-The good small and medium chain fats in these help to boost up ketone production and stabilize blood sugar more effectively than water fasting alone.
+The good small and medium chain fats in these help to boost ketone production and stabilize blood sugar more effectively than water fasting alone.

 3. Consume Enough Good Salts:

 We are told in our society that it is important to reduce our sodium intake.
 Many individuals in our society struggle with a high sodium/potassium ratio.
 This is due to the fact that when we are on a higher carbohydrate diet, we naturally have higher insulin levels.
-Insulin effects our kidneys in such a way to retain sodium which can lead to a higher sodium/potassium ratio (3, 4).
+Insulin affects our kidneys in such a way as to retain sodium which can lead to a higher sodium/potassium ratio (3, 4).

-When we are on a low carbohydrate, ketogenic diet, we have lower insulin levels and therefore our kidneys excrete more sodium which can lead to a lower sodium/potassium ratio and a greater need for sodium in the diet.
+When we are on a low carbohydrate, ketogenic diet, we have lower insulin levels, and therefore our kidneys excrete more sodium which can lead to a lower sodium/potassium ratio and a greater need for sodium in the diet.

-On a low-carb diet you should look to get an additional 3-5 grams of sodium from natural foods and through the use of a pink salt like Himalayan sea salt.
+On a low-carb diet, you should look to get an additional 3-5 grams of sodium from natural foods and through the use of a pink salt like Himalayan sea salt.
 1 tsp of pink salt is equivalent to 2 grams of sodium.
 Here are the ways I recommend adding in additional sodium and you will find these are vital ketogenic diet tips:

-1. Drinking organic broth throughout the day.
+- Drinking organic broth throughout the day.

-2. Being generous with the amount of quality sea salt or pink salt you use on your food
+- Being generous with the amount of quality sea salt or pink salt you use on your food

-3. Adding ¼ tsp of high quality salt to 8-16oz of water throughout the day
+- Adding ¼ tsp of high quality salt to 8-16oz of water throughout the day

-4. Adding sea vegetable like kelp, nori and dulse to dishes
+- Adding sea vegetable like kelp, nori and dulse to dishes

-5. Consuming celery and cucumber which are low carb and have natural sodium
+- Consuming celery and cucumber which are low carb and have natural sodium

-6. Having sprouted and salted pumpkin seeds or salted macadamia nuts as a snack
+- Having sprouted and salted pumpkin seeds or salted macadamia nuts as a snack

 4. Get Regular Exercise:

 We could talk all day about ketogenic diet tips focusing on nutrition but quality movement is essential.
 Regular, high intensity exercise helps to activate the glucose transport molecule called GLUT-4 receptor in the liver and muscle tissue.
-The GLUT-4 receptor acts to pull sugar out of the blood stream and store it as liver and muscle glycogen.
+The GLUT-4 receptor acts to pull sugar out of the bloodstream and store it as liver and muscle glycogen.
 Regular exercise doubles the levels of this important protein in the muscle and liver (5).

 This is a very important adaptation for maintaining ketosis because it will allow the individual to handle a little bit more carbohydrates in the diet because the body wants to store them in the muscle and liver tissue.

 Large compound exercises that use multiple muscle groups have the greatest impact on GLUT-4 receptor activity (6).
-This includes squats, deadlifts, push-ups, standing overhead presses and pull-ups or pull-downs or bent over rows.
+This includes squats, deadlifts, push-ups, standing overhead presses, and pull-ups or pull-downs or bent over rows.

 Incorporating a regular exercise program that includes these resistance training exercises along with running sprints and low-intensity exercise such as walking helps to balance blood sugar and improve the ability to get into and maintain ketosis.